raul23/vocab-augmentor/README.md

     columns, search functionality, pagination, and sortable columns.
   - The CSV and HTML files include clickable links to audio files (`.wav`) containing pronounciation sounds of extracted words.
+  - **Detailed Word Information**: Saves new words along with, among many other data, their translation, pinyin (if applicable), part of speech (POS) and sentence examples.

 ## Dependencies